Transient Stability of Droop-Controlled Inverter Networks with Operating Constraints: Introduction

-\paragraph*{Contributions} First, we extend the transient stability problem.
-In addition to the classical notion of transient stability (asymptotic frequency synchronization), Definition \ref{def:dp} imposes several additional bounds on the transients, so as to enforce operating constraints on nodal frequencies, power flows across transmission lines, nodal power injections and ramping rates, and reserves of stored energy.
+Our first contribution is to extend the transient stability problem.
+In addition to the classical notion of transient stability (asymptotic frequency synchronization), we impose five ``desired properties'' of transients, so as to enforce operating constraints on nodal frequencies, power flows across transmission lines, nodal power injections, nodal ramping rates, and reserves of stored energy.

-We then introduce two physically-meaningful Lyapunov candidate functions based on the nodal frequencies.
-As an ancillary contribution of potentially independent interest, we present a useful inequality for Metzler matrices (Lemma~\ref{lem:sgnlemma} in Appendix~\ref{appendix:useful_lemma}).
-In Theorem~\ref{thm:lyap}, we use this property of Metzler matrices to show that these Lyapunov functions are non-increasing in suitable domains of the state space, and to provide upper bounds on their rates of change.

-Theorem~\ref{thm:general} states a new set-theoretic sufficient condition for transient stability in DCMGs---equivalently, a new region of attraction for equilibrium points of the Kuramoto model.
-Unlike previous estimates, these regions of attraction are generally non-convex and are given by the solution to an optimization problem (rather than closed-form expressions of model parameters), allowing for more-complex and less-conservative estimates.
-Furthermore, our conditions provide guarantees for all of the additional operating constraints in Definition \ref{def:dp}, not just transient stability.

-The results in Theorem~\ref{thm:general} are obtained via a nonconvex complex optimization problem, namely Problem~\ref{prob:minmax}, defined over a wide class of subsets in the state space.
-In order to reduce the computational complexity, we restrict our attention to specific form of sets for which the optimization admits a new transcription (Problem~\ref{prob:nonconvex}) and relaxation into a batch of linear programs (Problem~\ref{prob:convex}).
-The connections between these three optimization problems is formalized in Lemma~\ref{lem:probs}.
-In Theorem~\ref{thm:relaxation}, we use the relaxed problem to reduce Theorem~\ref{thm:general} to a weaker but tractable transient stability criterion.

-In Section~\ref{sect:apps}, we use numerical simulations to study the transient stability in a test case based on IEEE RTS 24-bus system.
-In Section~\ref{sect:simulation}, we analyze the effect of line failures in the dynamic behaviour of the test case.
-Using numerical experiments, we show that the post-fault trajectory of the system can be absorbed by a non-synchronous limit cycle and the line failures can have a very non-local effect.
-Our simulations highlights the role of the transient dynamics in cascading failures in power networks.
-Sections \ref{sect:estimating} and~\ref{sec:screening} applies our results to the test case.
-In Section \ref{sect:estimating}, we show that the LP-based transient guaratees in Theorem~\ref{thm:relaxation} can be used for estimating the scale of disturbances to which the system is robust.
-In Section~\ref{sec:screening}, we use Theorem~\ref{thm:relaxation} for screening of the contingencies that threaten transient stability.